Osyna/PythonTerminalEmulator/README.md

 ## Configuration

-PythonCMD uses a configuration file `commands.cfg` to store custom commands and aliases.
+PythonTerminalEmulator uses a configuration file `commands.cfg` to store custom commands and aliases.
 This file is automatically created and updated as you add or modify custom commands and aliases.

 You can manually edit this file, but be careful to maintain the correct syntax: